 In many cases, the protocol only needs to connect to the server once, and the code just wants to get a connected instance of the protocol.
 In those cases twisted.internet.endpoints provides the appropriate API, and in particular connectProtocol which takes a protocol instance rather than a factory.

-''' from twisted.internet import reactor from twisted.internet.protocol import Protocol from twisted.internet.endpoints import TCP4ClientEndpoint, connectProtocol def gotProtocol(p): p.sendMessage("Hello") reactor.callLater(1, p.sendMessage, "This is sent in a second") reactor.callLater(2, p.transport.loseConnection)
+''' from twisted.internet import reactor from twisted.internet.protocol import Protocol from twisted.internet.endpoints import TCP4ClientEndpoint, connectProtocol

 class Greeter(Protocol):

 def sendMessage(self, msg):

 self.transport.write("MESSAGE %s\n" % msg)